Audience

 Employees must:

-- note that they must complete a declaration form for any items given in kind, such as donations of departmental assets no longer required, of any value.
+• note that they must complete a declaration form and follow asset disposal requirements(DoE employees) for any departmental property that has been gifted, such as donations of departmental assets no longer required, of any value.

 Step 3.
 Approval of gift or benefit given

-- employee provides Declaration of gifts and benefits given to their Director/Principal (or higher) for endorsement
+• employee must complete a Declaration of gifts and benefits given form

 Reporting gifts and benefits